Why you need to know where you are, to know where you're going

 What shift in your mindset has to happen (if any)?

-These kinds of questions are helpful because there is no point in taking on a huge project, if you have promised to help your best friend pack, move house and decorate the new house in the next two weeks.
-You might want to wait a little then.
+These kinds of questions are helpful because there is no point in taking on a huge project if you have promised to help your best friend pack, move house and decorate the new house in the next two weeks.
+You might want to wait for a little bit then.

 It may sound obvious but we still have a tendency to overbook ourselves around the big holidays and wonder why we become exhausted.